isabella232/SAFETAG/content/methods/data_assessment.md

   * Facilitation skills or experience is useful for these exercises
   * Carefully review the exercises you plan to use
+outputs: |2

+    * A map of the staff's understanding of critical organizational data:
+        * what that data is,
+        * where it is stored,
+        * who has access,
+        * who needs access.
+the_flow_of_information: ''
 ---